 However, unmet needs frequently follow us even after we achieve the goals that we believe symbolize those needs.

-Seeing Through The Illusion of Need Projection aims to help clients perceive their future goals as symbols of their projected needs.
+Seeing Through The Illusion of Need Projection is a coaching tool that aims to help clients perceive their future goals as symbols of their projected needs.
 Using this exercise, you can help them explore how they can start meeting their unmet personal needs rather than turning them into future goals.

 3. Exploring The Benefits of Change